streamingfast/substreams/docs/tutorials/rust/result.md

     }
 }
 ```
-1. You invoke the function, and store the `Result<T,E>` enum in a variable.
+1. You invoke the function and store the `Result<T,E>` enum in a variable.
 2. If the result _is ok_ (i.e. the happy path has been returned), you can take its value by using the `result.unwrap()` method.
 3. If the error has been returned, you can take the error string by using the `result.err().unwrap()` method.